docker-library/docs/perl/README-content.md

     WORKDIR /usr/src/myapp
     CMD [ "perl", "./your-daemon-or-script.pl" ]

-Then build and run the docker image.
+Then, build and run the Docker image.

     docker build -t my-perl-app
     docker run -it --rm --name my-running-app my-perl-app

 ## Run a single perl script.

-For many single file projects, it may not be convenient to write a `Dockerfile` for your project.
-In such cases, you can run a perl script by using the perl docker image directly.
+For many simple, single file projects, you may find it inconvenient to write a complete `Dockerfile`.
+In such cases, you can run a perl script by using the perl Docker image directly.

     docker run -it --rm --name my-running-script -v "$(pwd)":/usr/src/myapp -w /usr/src/myapp perl:5.20 perl your-daemon-or-script.pl